 Brent prices were lifted on Monday by news of delays for several April cargoes of Forties crude -- which typically sets the level of dated Brent benchmark -- due to a brief drop in North Sea Buzzard oilfield production last week.

-Worry about Chinese demand being limited by its efforts at curbing inflation could not offset Libya's conflict and unrest in Saudi Arabia's neighboring Yemen and anger in Nigeria over delayed elections.
+Worry that Chinese demand would be limited by efforts at curbing inflation could not offset the Libyan conflict and unrest in Saudi Arabia's neighbor Yemen as well as anger in Nigeria over delayed elections.

-(Additional reporting by Jessica Donati in London and Seng Li Peng and Simon Webb in Singapore; Editing by Alden Bentley and David Gregorio)
+(Additional reporting by Gene Ramos in New York, Jessica Donati in London and Seng Li Peng and Simon Webb in Singapore; Editing by Alden Bentley, David Gregorio and Jeffrey Benkoe)